michaeltelford/static_site_builder/README.md

 You can use this gem's built in [default template](https://github.com/michaeltelford/static_site_builder/blob/master/templates/default_template.html) as an example.

+## Beyond Markdown

+Markdown makes writing static content easy, but it doesn't support more advanced HTML features (like forms etc).
+You can write your own HTML within the markdown document and it will be parsed as is.
+Alternatively, you can use the [`yart`](https://github.com/michaeltelford/yart) gem to turn Ruby into HTML, removing the boiler plate from generating HTML.

+For example, placing the following code snippet inside your markdown will create a contact form in the generated HTML page:

+    ```yart
+    form action: "/api/contact" do
+        input type: :email, required: true
+        input type: :textarea, required: true
+        button(type: :submit) { "Send Message" }
+    end
+    ```

+The important bit here is the ` ```yart ` line which tells the `YART` parser to render this snippet of Ruby into HTML.
+Check out the [`yart README`](https://github.com/michaeltelford/yart) for more details on how to use the `YART` DSL.

 ## Development

 I welcome community contribution as long as the changes makes sense.